vigneshuvi/pinterest/README.md

 # Pintest

-    Helps to post text, images in Pinterest boards.
+    Helps to integrate the Pinterest web services.

 ___